ubiquity/ubiquibot/README.md

 `payment-permit-max-price` sets the max amount for automatic payout of bounties when the issue is closed

 `comment-incentives` can be `true` or `false` that enable or disable comment incentives.
-These are comments in the issue by either the creator of the bounty or other users.
+These are payments generated for comments in the issue by contributors, excluding the assignee.

 `issue-creator-multiplier` is a number that defines a base multiplier for calculating incentive for the creator of the issue.